Front Office Staff

 This year, her preschool family will include children with and without hearing impairments and using both spoken language and Sign Language to communicate.
 Mrs. King believes that understanding and the use of language is crucial to success.
 There are other foundational building blocks all children need in order to be successful learners including social skills, self-help skills and the ability to manage emotions and solve problems.
 For our youngest learners, they learn and practice all of these skills through play.
 It isn't that academics are not important but developmentally, there are other skills that need to be in place before rigorous academics can be accessed.
 According to Mr. Fred Rogers, "Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is the real work of childhood."

 Outside of her classroom, Mrs. King can be found either in Holly Springs, on the golf course or vacationing at the most magical place on earth, Disney World.
 She loves all things Disney, music and singing.
 It makes her heart happy to see her children perform with marching band, color guard and on the stage.
 Though she enjoys roller coasters, she also loves relaxing and watching movies while snuggling with her cats.
-She shares these experiences with her husband, Matt, daughter who is in 7th grade and son who is in 11th grade.
+She shares these experiences with her husband, Matt, daughter who is in 9th grade and son who has just graduated.
 Mrs. King (or Ms. Cara, as her preschool family calls her) believes she was meant to teach preschool as she is a kid at heart.

 -